TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 The functions of each of the KookaBlockly Script Control buttons is:

 New
-  Empty the workspace to start a new script.
+  Empties the workspace to start a new script.
 If the current script contents have not been saved then a save prompt is given.

 .. figure:: images/unsaved-new-prompt.png
    :width: 200